Digital art preservation for and by artists

 20 works of art are used as case studies, a large part of which were made by Constant Dullaart.
 In addition, a survey was conducted at fellow institutions and cooperation was sought within the NDE context.

-You can read the interim report on Art Host from September 2018 here.
+You can read the end report here.

 Artwork Documentation tool